If you’ve recently started writing a blog you’ll soon begin to see spammers leaving comments on your blog posts.

 Sadly, dealing with spammers is just a fact of life for those of us in the blogging world.

-SPAM comments are usually very easy to recognize because they typically have nothing whatsoever to do with the actual content of the post and they often contain multiple links to sites selling everything from designer sunglasses to, well…”adult” products.
+SPAM comments are usually very easy to recognize because they typically have nothing whatsoever to do with the actual content of the post and they typically contain links to sites selling everything from designer sunglasses to, well…”adult” products.

 If you allow SPAMMY comments to be left on your blog they’ll quickly have a negative effect on your traffic numbers.